votingworks/vxsuite/libs/ballot-encoder/src/v0/README.md

 ## Structure

-See `Ballot` in [election.ts](../election.ts) for the data structures used to represent a completed ballot in memory.
+See `CompletedBallot` in [election.ts](../election.ts) for the data structures used to represent a completed ballot in memory.
 Below is how the ballots are represented in encoded form:

 ```bnf
 ; Full ballot